Erik Spoelstra: Head coach promotion and struggles (2008–2011)

 In April 2008, Spoelstra became the head coach of the Miami Heat after Pat Riley's decision to step down.
 Spoelstra was Riley's hand-picked successor.
 In naming Spoelstra as head coach, Riley said: "This game is now about younger coaches who are technologically skilled, innovative, and bring fresh new ideas.
 That's what we feel we are getting with Erik Spoelstra.
 He's a man that was born to coach."
-Spoelstra became the first ever Asian-American NBA head coach, and the first Asian-American head coach in the history of the four major North American sports leagues.
-He led the Heat to the NBA Playoffs in his first year as head coach, despite the team's league worst record of 15-67 the previous season.
+Spoelstra became the first Asian American head coach in the NBA, and the first Asian American head coach in the history of the four major North American sports leagues.
+He led the Heat to the NBA Playoffs in his first year as head coach, despite the team's league-worst record of 15-67 the previous season.
 The Heat, however, were defeated in seven games by the Atlanta Hawks in the first round.
-Spoelstra's team once again reached the postseason the following season, but again lost in the first round to the Boston Celtics in five games.
+Spoelstra's team returned to the postseason a year later, but lost again in the first round to the Boston Celtics in five games.

 Expectations of the team's success were raised significantly for the next season and beyond, after the free agent acquisitions of LeBron James and Chris Bosh in the summer of 2010.
 After the team started off the 2010–11 season with a 9–8 record, some Heat players reportedly were "frustrated" with Spoelstra, and questioned if he should remain their head coach.
 Chris Bosh intimated that the team was being worked too hard and that the players would rather "chill".
 LeBron James famously bumped into Spoelstra on his way to the bench during a timeout in a game.
 These two issues, coupled with the relatively poor start to the season, put Spoelstra on the coaching hot seat.
-The team bounced-back, however, and made the playoffs while posting the second best record in the Eastern Conference.
+The team bounced back, however, and made the playoffs while posting the second-best record in the Eastern Conference.
 Spoelstra led the Heat to an appearance in the 2011 NBA Finals, but lost to the Dallas Mavericks in six games.
-After Spoelstra failed to win a championship during his first season as head coach of the "big three" (James, Wade and Bosh), Heat executive Pat Riley was asked if he would consider returning to coach the team.
+After Spoelstra failed to win a championship during his first season as head coach of the "big three" (James, Wade, and Bosh), Heat executive Pat Riley was asked if he would consider returning to coach the team.
 Riley, however, turned down the idea and supported Spoelstra as the head coach going forward.
 Spoelstra received a $6 million contract extension in December 2011 which lasted through the 2013–14 NBA season.